sesemeseeds/tripleD/README.md

-# TripleD Shopping Application
+# tripleD Shopping Application

 **CS4092: Database Design & Development (Team 15)**

 ## Project Overview

-TripleD is an online shopping application developed for the CS4092 course, utilizing a PostgreSQL database to manage products, availability, customer orders, and staff information.
+tripleD is an online shopping application developed for the CS4092 course, utilizing a React frontend with a Python/PostgreSQL database to manage products, availability, customer orders, and staff information.

 ### Project Outputs